 Engineering Self-Study Report

 2. Complete the specified portions of the PEV Visit Report and/or PEV Worksheet for your commission:

 Computing Evaluation Forms

 Engineering Technology Evaluation Forms

 To help with this task, the example completed Program Evaluator Visit Report Forms and/or Program Evaluator Worksheets below illustrate the types of responses used to complete these forms.

 3. Make a preliminary accreditation-action recommendation based on the findings.

 Using the appropriate pre-visit forms for your commission, evaluate your program’s Upper State University Self-Study Report and example student transcripts for compliance to the ABET General Criteria.

-Once you have completed the required sections of your commission’s evaluation forms, post the PEV Visit Report and/or PEV Worksheet (with completed sections as noted above) on the ABET Training Secure Website, http://main.abet.org/evaluator, by the required due date.
-For instructions on posting your completed work on the ABET Training Website, click here.
+Once you have completed the required sections of your commission’s evaluation forms, post the PEV Visit Report and/or PEV Worksheet (with completed sections as noted above) to your Brightspace course, by the required due date.

 Please note the following: